dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-environments.md

 ### Set developer credentials

 To use the IDE, each developer will need to set up [personal development credentials](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#access-the-cloud-ide) to your warehouse connection in their **Profile Settings**.
-This allows users to set separate target information, as well as maintain individual credentials to connect to your warehouse via the dbt Cloud IDE.
+This allows you to set separate target information and maintain individual credentials to connect to your warehouse via the dbt Cloud IDE.

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/new-environment-fields.png" width="85%" height="100" title="Creating a development environment"/>